 ‘It’s more fun in the Philippines’ is the Filipino motto for travelling their breathtaking islands and what an amazing find the Magpupungko Rock Pools are for adventurous travellers!
 You will love the Magpupungko Rock Pools crystal-clear waters nestled amidst stunning rock formations, offering a serene and picturesque natural wonder to explore and enjoy.

 Siargao has three ultra-famous spots.
 Right!?
 I’m pretty sure that most people will have seen them on either Instagram or Facebook.

-Those three are: Sugba Lagoon, Cloud 9 boardwalk and Magpupunko rock pools and even if you want to avoid mass tourism and hoards of people, Magpupunko is still a brilliant place to visit and there’s always space to find a quiet corner of paradise there.
+Those three are: Sugba Lagoon, Cloud 9 boardwalk and Magpupungko rock pools and even if you want to avoid mass tourism and hoards of people, Magpupungko is still a brilliant place to visit and there’s always space to find a quiet corner of paradise there.

 The rock pools here are tidal.
 Low tide reveals a series of idyllic natural pools teeming with marine life.